highcharts/node-export-server/README.md

   // Perform an export
   await exporter.startExport(exportSettings, async (error, info) => {
     // The export result is now in info
-    // It will be base64 encoded (info.data)
+    // It will be base64 encoded (info.result)

     // Kill the pool when we are done with it await exporter.killPool();